linhhv-1996/NewUI/content/english/blog/9-inspiring-youtube-micro-saas-success-stories/index.md

 {{< image src="images/blog/9-inspiring-youtube-micro-saas-success-stories/1.webp" alt="alter-text" height="" width="1920px" class="img-fluid mb-3" caption="" webp="true" position="float-left" >}}

-9 amazing micro sass examples that all target YouTube users and creators.
-For each of these examples, we'll be taking a look at what the product does, their self reported revenue, who it was founded by all to give you inspiration on different micro sass examples that are out there.
+9 amazing micro saas examples that all target YouTube users and creators.
+For each of these examples, we'll be taking a look at what the product does, their self reported revenue, who it was founded by all to give you inspiration on different micro saas examples that are out there.

 #### Thumbnail Test - A tool for creating eye-catching thumbnails